top of page

 Dear beautiful, creative people

 You always had some crazy idea in mind?
-Ding Dong is your moment to make it happen.
+BTMFFFF is your moment to make it happen.

 Do you want to bring an installation or a performance to our event but your project requires financial assistance?
 Whether you want to dazzle people’s minds with deeper insights, show off your skills or just bring something that looks pretty, we welcome it all!
 If you have not already secretly started building your art, NOW is a good moment to do so.